Have you ever gone to a dealership and fell in love with a car before knowing if you can afford it? Worst feeling ever, huh?

 After that, you don't even have the desire to purchase or look at another car because your mind was set on the one that was a bit out of your budget's comfort zone.

-It has happened to many of us, it is important to be conscious of those spending limits because even the salesman tries to get you into paying more by enticing your emotions.
-Buying a car is exciting but going into the dealership with the right mindset and a strong attitude can help guide you to a car and payment you’re looking for.
+It has happened to many of us.
+It is important to be conscious of those spending limits because even the salesman tries to get you into paying more by enticing your emotions.
+Buying a car is exciting, but going into the dealership with the right mindset and a strong attitude can help guide you to a car and payment you’re looking for.

 There is no kidding yourself when it comes to budgeting because you'll only be hurting yourself.
 Determine how much you spend a month on essentials like rent/mortgage, utilities, and food, etc. Then comes the other mandatory payments, any types of loans, insurance, cell phone, and cable service.
 It is always a great idea to also have an emergency or savings account for anything that comes out of the blue.
+A budget planning calculator will get this task done.

 After coming clean with your fixed monthly expenses then you'll have a better idea on how much of a hit your additional payment might have your budget, can you afford an extra $600? $500? or $300?